ZSL-RSI-SC/TransRefinePP/README.md

 This GitHub repository contains the training code for the paper  "** SuperCAT: Super Resolution and Cross Semantic Attribute-guided Transformer based Feature Refinement for Zero-Shot Remote Sensing Scene Classification **".

-These semantic attributes and attribute over values are available at ./data/xlsa17/code/...
+These semantic attributes and attribute over values are available at the splits creation process folder.

 **The Framework for the SuperCAT**